 Khmer Youth Development Centre

-The KYDC centre has developed a reputation amongst local students and teachers as a safe haven and a place of care and learning.
-We recognise the need for structured youth programs that provide peer support, mentorship, and a space to find hope.
-With 1000+ kids on our doorstep, we have a unique opportunity to share the Gospel and make an impact on their lives.
+KYDC has developed a reputation amongst local students and teachers as a safe haven and a place of care and learning.
+More than just accommodation, KYDC students attend english language classes which help them get higher paid jobs after school, and youth programs that provide peer support, mentorship, and a space to find hope.
+With 1000+ high school kids on our doorstep, we have a unique opportunity to share the Gospel and make an impact on their lives.

 In addition, KYDC is an ideal training ground for local Bible school graduates and international missionaries who are eager to begin their ministry but lack the experience and cultural understanding that comes from exposure.
 We offer a supportive environment for them to mature and grow under the guidance of experienced ministry leaders.